 These reserves ensure that expenditure that is incurred in a particular future year is smoothed over the period of the MTFS.
-These include the costs of elections, Building Control Costs, Special Regeneration Fund projects and the preparation of the Local Development Plan.
+These include the costs of elections, Building Control costs and the preparation of the Local Development Plan.
 In addition, where carry forward has been approved, the income is recognised in the Council's Income and Expenditure statement but the unused funds are held within these earmarked reserves.